Central Hokkaido Tour

 (NOTE: If you wish to organise rental ski/SB equipment it is advised that you try to arrive with enough time on the arrival day to be fitted - seek advice from your consultant)

-Day 1 – 2 After a hearty buffet breakfast you’ll suit up and be issued any avalanche rental gear then we’ll take you through our safety briefing.
+After a hearty buffet breakfast, you’ll suit up and be issued any avalanche rental gear then we’ll take you through our safety briefing.
 We usually spend the first two days guiding you around one of our favourite mountains – Furano.
 We’ll get our feet and hunt out some powder stashes.
-After the first days skiing we’ll celebrate with a delicious Japanese Nabe Welcome Dinner Party.
+After the first day of skiing, we’ll celebrate with a delicious Japanese Nabe Welcome Dinner Party.

-Day 6 Rise early for the drive to Asahidake.
+Rise early for the drive to Asahidake.
 Your guides will show the goods of the highest mountain in Hokkaido, Asahidake 2290m.
 The ropeway does most of the hard work taking us to well above the tree line at 1600m.
-From there you’ll spend your day exploring the powder filled ridges and chutes from the lift.
+From there you’ll spend your day exploring the powder-filled ridges and chutes from the lift.

-Day 8 Tomamu day tour.
-Today, your guides will show you around the resort hill of Tomamu with its awesome powder, short hikes and deep north facing backside.
+Tomamu day tour.
+Today, your guides will show you around the resort hill of Tomamu with its awesome powder, short hikes and deep north-facing backside.
 There is some great skiing and boarding to be had here.
-At the end of the day you can check out the bizare indoor wave pool and maybe have an onsen.
+At the end of the day, you can check out the bizarre indoor wave pool and maybe have an onsen.

-Day 9 Ski your last day in Furano.
+Ski your last day in Furano.
 We might hit our favourite lines or take you on a mission into the backcountry.
-Get those vocal cords warmed up for our all your can drink karaoke dinner party!
+Get those vocal cords warmed up for our all you can drink karaoke dinner party!

-Day 10 – Check-out After all that it’s time to say good bye to your new friends and transfer to Sapporo’s Chitose Airport with memories to last a lifetime!
+After all that it’s time to say goodbye to your new friends and transfer to Sapporo’s Chitose Airport with memories to last a lifetime!